Notarial Services for Individuals

 A general power of attorney provides legal permission to another person, known as the ‘attorney’, to make decisions and sign documentation on your behalf.
 A power of attorney is governed by the law of the country where the actions of the ‘attorney’ will be performed.
 Usually it is the where the property of the donor (the person who creates the power of attorney) is located.

-A lawyer in the overseas country drafts the power of attorney, which then needs to be signed by you (the donor) in the presence of me, a notary public.
-My role is to check your understanding of the document and ensure that you have the requisite capacity to sign.
+My role is to check the client understanding of the document and has the requisite capacity /authority to sign.
 It is usually a requirement that the power of attorney is sent to the Foreign Commonwealth and Development Office for an apostille.
 I can assist with arranging this, if you wish.

 To take an oath, before me a notary public, you will make a verbal statement of fact with wording on a holy book or scripture.
 Please advise me in advance of our meeting of your preferred holy book or scripture.
 You may bring your own copy of something considered sacred to the meeting.
 An affirmation is a verbal statement of fact made without a holy book or scripture.
 You can choose to take an oath or make an affirmation.
 Circumstances when you can be required to take an oath or make an affirmation is when verifying a written statement of fact.
 Oaths and affirmations have the same standing in legal terms.